youtous/destr0yer-build/doc/adr/012-object-storage-garage.md

 ```

 Why `toCIDR` and not `toEntities: host`: `toCIDR` targets exactly the
-WireGuard mesh subnet. `toEntities: host` would allow all traffic to
+inter-cluster WG subnet. `toEntities: host` would allow all traffic to
 the host (too broad).
 Why not Cilium Cluster Mesh: ADR-010 explicitly
 rejected cross-cluster K8s networking — WireGuard PTP is simpler and
 independent of K8s.